msashank910/pidHexTools/README.md

-# pidOffsetToHex
+# pidHexTools 🔍🔢

-**pidOffsetToHex** is a lightweight C++ utility designed to extract ASLR (Address Space Layout Randomization) offsets for a running process in Linux.
-It reads the base address from `/proc/<pid>/maps` and can compute absolute addresses given a relative address from disassembly.
+**pidHexTools** is a lightweight C++ utility for working with process ASLR offsets and hexadecimal calculations.
+It retrieves base addresses for a running process in Linux and optionally computes absolute addresses.
+Additionally, if no command-line arguments are provided, it enters interactive hex calculator mode for basic hex arithmetic.

 ---